Saturday, March 29, 2025

 2025-26 Enrollment predictions

 Even in the face of massive turmoil across U.S. higher education as a result of Trump administration criticism, funding cuts, and executive orders, early indications are that applications are up for 2025-26.
 The 4% rise may partially be the result of increasing use of the common application.
 However, the increasing number of applications from underrepresented populations and lower socioeconomic backgrounds continues the trend of diversification seen in 2024-25.
 The 2025-26 applications for underrepresented students rose 12% which contributed to a surprising 5% increase in prospective domestic students versus a proportional 1% decline in international students.
+A counter-indication is that, although underrepresented student applications increased, fewer have been admitted.
+As fewer selective colleges report racial make-up it will be increasingly difficult to track diversity in enrollment.

-Where these early figures will take U.S. higher education in the coming year will be critical to budgets but could also bring volatility in campus climate.
+Where early enrollment figures will take U.S. higher education in 2025-26 will be critical to budgets but could also bring volatility in campus climate.
+Fortunately, fall 2025 enrollment was up a modest 2% primarily buoyed by short-term enrollment programs.
+Trump's tariffs will push a wide array of financial levers that require ongoing adjustments.
+Trump's executive action requiring all higher education to provide admissions data will likely uncover many questions adding to the chaos.
 Providing support to all students in the face of chaotic challenges and changes is an area where many campuses, such as American University, may begin to focus.
-Trump administration dismantling of DEI programs and initiatives and threats to international students that their study visas could be cancelled for participating in campus protests are destined to result in opposition.
+Early indications are that the politics of a campus and sense of belonging are important in prospects' decisions, which is especially important among California's recently immigrated students.
+Trump administration dismantling of DEI programs and initiatives, threats to international students that their study visas could be cancelled, and changes to Pell grants for students with financial need are destined to result in opposition.
 LGBTQ+ students in Texas expressed concern as a result of the elimination of DEI programs and supports.
+The other issue that education leaders will need to confront is concern of hiring managers that over half of current graduates are not prepared to know how to conduct themselves in the workforce.

 Student Affairs NOW started the Current Campus Context podcasts series to help student affairs educators navigate the complicated array of issues ahead.
 Suggestions in the 2nd episode included advising students as they attempt to discern and express opposition and relating campus issues to broader political eras and movements.
 Judiciary branch responses to campus issues is essential and, thus far, legal challenges have been successful in blocking the most egregious violations of separation of powers conventions and caselaw.